espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 Sadly, they mostly focus on digits, which have poor information capacity (3.3 bits per char).

-While they can be extended to larger alphabets, that is not trivial nor standard.
+While they can be extended to larger alphabets, it is not trivial nor standard.
 (Ah, the joy of tweaking the Verhoeff parameters.)
 Worse, they are no longer the coolest kids on the block.

 I found a 2016 [paper][Chen 2016] referencing a 2014 one (which I couldn't get my hands on.
-Curse the IEEE overseers and their labyrinthic subscription models! _Please pay $84.50 membership and the paper is $14.95, oh and would you mind donating because IEEE helps improve the human condition?
+Curse the IEEE overseers and their labyrinthic subscription models! _Please pay a $84.50 membership fee and the paper is $14.95.
+Oh and would you mind donating because IEEE helps improve the human condition?
 Also good news, we offer free shipping for PDF documents._)

 No joke, but I digress.
 The 2014 paper has no value anyway, as the principle is described in full in the [2016 paper][Chen 2016], available online.